Please note: While this tutorial was originally published in 2008, it has been updated to be current in 2019.

 From the About Transmission page:

 Transmission is an open source, volunteer-based project.
 Transmission is designed for easy, powerful use.
 We’ve set the defaults to “Just Work” and it only takes a few clicks to configure advanced features like watch directories, bad peer blocklists, and the web interface.

 - First up – download Transmission.
 The installation is simple – open the .dmg file and drag Transmission to your Applications folder.
 Launch it from there.

-- Navigate to a .torrent file, select it and click Open
+- Navigate to a .torrent file (probably in your Downloads folder), select it and click Open

 - A confirmation/information window will pop up.
 This window lists all of the files that you’ll be downloading as a part of the .torrent.
-If you remote the check mark next to a file (in the DL column, that file won’t be downloaded.
-When you’re ready to start downloading, click Add.
+If you remove the check mark next to a file it won’t be included in the download.
+When you’re ready to start, click the Add button.

 - To view and change the Transmission preferences, select Transmission from the menu bar, and then Preferences… from the drop down list.